Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Design and components of the scintillation tracker

 \section{Design and components of the scintillation tracker}

 To meet the requirements described in Section~\ref{ssec:setup:requirement}, a scintillation tracker with a new design was developed for the NINJA physics run.
+The scintillation tracker provides positional information of the muon and it is matched with a track in Baby MIND.
 The design has a special arrangement of relatively-shifted layers of thin plastic scintillator bars with deliberate gaps between the bars.
 When a muon penetrates the gap, the position of the track can be constrained by the absence of hits.
-The position resolution obtained by this design is determined by the width of the gap and overlap between the bars; The position resolution can be better than the width of the bar.
+The positional resolution obtained by this design is determined by the width of the gap and overlap between the bars; The positional resolution can be better than the width of the bar.